housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ![app setup](https://files.slack.com/files-tmb/T0LA4NDHS-F27V871NZ-c531c0b4a6/pasted_image_at_2016_09_03_01_51_am_720.png "App Setup"){: .article-image }

 Pretty cool huh?
 Angular CLI uses [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
-Now using SystemJS has its quirks including long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
-To make things simpler and faster, the Angular CLI team are in the process of moving moved the build system from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)!
+Now using SystemJS has its quirks, and this includes long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
+To make things simpler and faster, the Angular CLI team are in the process of moving the build system from [SystemJS to Webpack!](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)

-Although this isn't 100% complete, we can still begin using Webpack by upgrading to it's preview build.
-This will only be necessary since the Webpack migration is still in it's alpha state.
-Once the team narrows everything down and makes an official release, installing Angular CLI will only use Webpack as it's default module loader.
+Although this is not 100% complete, we can still begin using Webpack by upgrading to it's preview build.
+This will only be necessary since the Webpack migration is still in its alpha state.
+Once the team narrows everything down and makes an official release, installing Angular CLI will only use Webpack as its default module loader.

 First, you'll need to update globally.